Jump to a section:

 How to Use Samples to Promote Your Product

-There are some key points that you need to remember to make your giveaways effective.
-First, you need to give an adequate amount of the product away to be helpful to the consumer.
+To make your giveaways effective, remember some key points.
+First, you need to give away an adequate amount of the product to be helpful to the consumer.

 How and where you promote your product or service through giveaways depends on your product or service.
 You want to give your samples to people likelier than others to purchase what you have to sell.